marcoshmendes/witchcraft/README.md

 - **Node.js** (v16 or later)
 - **FFmpeg** (Ensure it’s installed and added to your system PATH)
-- API keys for the services you plan to use (e.g., OpenAI, Google Cloud)
+- API keys for the services you plan to use (e.g., OpenAI)

 ### Clone the Repository
 ```bash